 This week’s blog post is the second featuring Christine “C.C.”
 Gallagher, Founder of Military Quality of Life Consulting LLC.
-C.C. is both a mother of two military children and a spouse to an active duty Army soldier.
+C.C. is both a mother of two military children and a spouse to an active-duty Army soldier.
 C.C. has experienced many of major life changes that accompany military family life.

 C.C. first collaborated with OneOp as a guest panelist during our Relationships for Readiness Virtual Conference opening session, The Family Readiness System and You.
-She spoke to her experience as a mother, spouse, and entrepreneur in a military family.
+She spoke of her experience as a mother, spouse, and entrepreneur in a military family.
 She joined us for an episode of our Anchored Podcast Series, Supporting Military Spouses with Employment and Higher Education Transitions in which she discussed how her life as a military spouse and mother to military children influenced her professional employment evolution into an entrepreneur and small business owner.
 Get to know C.C. more through her first blog post with us, Celebrating the Holidays When You Live Away from Immediate Family, and as she continues the conversation.

 Useful Resources for Our Military Children: Month of the Military Child